A Brief History of the Hunslet Engine Co.

 Aside from wartime military requirements there were a number of other non-railway products produced in the works including scootacar bubble cars, printing presses, medical machinery, and side loading fork lift trucks.
 Hunslet produced rubber tyred mine tractors similar to their mine locomotives and designed to replace pit ponies in mines without railways.
 Larger versions of these were also used as airport tractors and on aircraft carriers.
 One of Hunslet's ATT77 tractors from Heathrow airport ended up in a film role when it was subsequently converted to play the part of a futuristic tank in the Aliens film.

-Right - Hunslet 'Lizzard' side loading forklift truck at Armley Mills (Photo Kris Ward)
+Above - Hunslet 'Lizzard' side loading forklift truck at Armley Mills (Photo Kris Ward)

 A lucrative source of orders for narrow gauge locomotives was the Irish Peat Board, the Bord na Mona.
 With narrow gauge lines often laid roughly across miles of peat bogs all together it comprised the largest industrial railway system in Europe.
 Whilst in practice operating trains often reminiscent of some of the wartime battlefield lines they needed to be operating trains more like the 'merry go round' trains supplying British power stations (most of the peat being burned in power stations).
 Despite Ruston & Hornsby having put a lot of work into developing locomotives for the system Hunslet won what would prove to be the first batch of many of their Waggonmaster locomotives as the Bord na Mona tried to replace an assortment of many designs of narrow gauge locomotive with a standard design.